Woman goes missing during cross-country trip with boyfriend to Orange County

-A Tennessee family is desperately trying to find their loved one after they say she disappeared while traveling across the country with her boyfriend, who is currently wanted on an unrelated arrest warrant.
-KTLA’s sister station WKRN reports.
+A Tennessee family is desperately trying to find their loved one after they say she disappeared while traveling across the country with her boyfriend, who is currently wanted on an unrelated arrest warrant, KTLA’s sister station WKRN reported.

 Toni Alcaraz last spoke with her 33-year-old sister, Nikki Alcaraz, also known as Nikki Cunningham, three weeks ago.

-Nikki had set out in her black Jeep with her boyfriend, Tyler Stratton, and a dog to visit family in Orange County, California.
+Nikki had set out in her black Jeep with her boyfriend, Tyler Stratton, and a dog to visit family in Orange County.

 “I talk to her almost every day, so I am scared something happened to them,” said Toni.
 “It’s a trip she’s done hundreds of times.
 Our uncle is still in Southern California, and she goes to see him often.”